Back to Blog

 B-Vitamins

-Beriberi is a dis-ease most of us, including doctors, think of as kind of “old-timey.”
-But people still get it, and it can effect your heart.
+Beriberi is a dis-ease most of us think of as “old-timey,” a thing of the past.
+But people still get it, and it effects your heart.
 Not too many doctors, unfortunately, look for vitamin deficiencies as potential causes of health problems.

 Beriberi is a B1 (thiamine) deficiency originally discovered in populations eating mainly white (processed) rice.
 It’s also commonly found in alcoholics.
 Symptoms include muscular weakness, heart palpitations, swelling of the lower body, and cardiac failure.

 A diet lacking in wholesome B-complex vitamins will lead to muscular weakness.
-And remember, your heart is a muscle.
+And, of course, your heart is a muscle.
 The best sources of B-complex are organic, free-range, antibiotic and hormone-free animal products such as grass-fed beef, natural chicken and eggs, ocean (not farmed) salmon, whole grains (not white, processed flour products), beans, and leafy green vegetables such as kale and broccoli.

 Studies find lower risks of cardiovascular disease, stroke, and hypertension among people with higher intakes of folate, found in vegetables, fruits, and whole grains.